We are committed to involving even more donors in our efforts to improve the health and well-being of Eastern Connecticut residents.

 - Gifts of life insurance are subject to review and approval of our Development Committee.

-We can accept gifts of real estate that have a fair market value of $50,000 or more, subject to the review and approval of our Development Committee and Real Estate Committee.
+We can accept gifts of real estate that have a fair market value of $50,000 or more, subject to the review and approval of our Board or related committees.

-We can accepts gifts of certain personal property, subject to the review and approval of our Development Committee.
+We can accepts gifts of certain personal property, subject to the review and approval of our Board or related committees.

 Individuals or families who run a private foundation and wish to be freed from burdensome administrative, regulatory and tax requirements, and worries about doing justice to their charitable mission, can donate their foundation’s assets to us – yet retain all the essential prerogatives of their private foundation.
 Read more about How We Help Private Foundations